Home

 Take care when inserting the rotisserie or spit rod both from a safety perspective and also try to balance the meat.
 This will make for a good all round cooking and take the strain of the spit motor.

 What’s really difficult is to put a cooking time on any of these barbecue roast beef recipes because so much is down to individual taste and the thickness of the piece of meat.
 I normally work to 60 mins for rare, 90 mins for medium and 2 hrs + for shoe leather.
-To check you can also use an instant read thermometer or a skewer (prick and check the colour of the juices).
+To check you can also use an instant read thermometer and look for the following temperatures:-

 Equipment-wise I like to use a portable barbecue, fire at the side and the all important drip tray.
 Perfect for catching the drips and basting, but also protecting the fire from excessive fat that may cause flames and your fire to burn quicker.